iotempire/iotempower/README.rst

 We are trying to provide virtualbox images as soon as we find time and/or volunteers.

-We are also working on verifying that ulniot works well on Orange-Pi Zero and the C.H.I.P. from NextThing to allow more cost-effective solutions to use ulnoiot.
+We are also working on verifying that ulniot works well on Orange-Pi Zero to allow more cost-effective solutions to use ulnoiot.

 Currently the following esp8266-based devices are supported: